liamf90/Cubic-Weight-Challenge/README.md

 # Cubic-Weight-Challenge
-My implementation of the air con cubic weight challenge.
+I created an Android App for my implementation of the air con cubic weight challenge.
+I used Kotlin as the language.

 The apk file can be downloaded at /app/release/kogan-air-con-challenge-app.apk which can then be directly installed on to a device.